lukeMaggio24/College-Event-Management/README.md

 - table to store an RSO and its users.<br>
 - screenshots of api<br>
 - <br>
-needed: Walkthrough of your application.<br>
+needed: Walkthrough of your application.✅<br>
 Demonstration of the current state of your database, including five users with different privileges, three Registered Student Organizations (RSOs), and one event per RSO.✅<br>
-Creation of a new user as an administrator.<br>
+Creation of a new user as an administrator.✅<br>
-Registration of a new user.<br>
+Registration of a new user.✅<br>
 Logging in of the new user.✅<br>
 Creation of a new RSO.<br>
 Joining of the new user to the RSO, while an existing user leaves.<br>